What’s new for those who create Marketing assets in Pardot after the Summer ’18 release? Some of us are thinking finally!

 Before choosing the most suitable template, it might be worth Previewing the template to make sure it fits with what you are looking for:

-Hope you’re all caught up now, and you are as excited about these features as we are!
-If you’d like to be up to date with the latest feature releases in Pardot, join our mailing list and read our monthly Insights newsletter.
+I hope you’re all caught up now and you are as excited about these features as we are!
+If you’d like to be kept up to date with the latest feature releases from Pardot, join our mailing list below and start receiving our monthly Pardot Insights newsletter.